govex/govex.github.io/civic-data-standards/index.md

 ### Introduction

 A Civic Data Standard is an open, collaboratively developed set of data schematics or semantics which facilitates interoperability between multiple providers and consumers for the public good.
-(This definition is a work in progress)
+This definition is a work in progress; for more information, see [Enabling Civic Data Standards](https://medium.com/@technickle/enabling-civic-data-standards-e38b0c40e3a).

 Civic data standards enable interoperability between data providers - typically governments - and data consumers.
 When a data provider publishes information, making it compatible a with a civic data standard (if one exists) can help jumpstart its use.
 Civic data standards also make it easier for data consumers - particularly individuals or small businesses - to consume data from multiple providers with less software engineering effort.
 Depending on the type of interoperability needed, civic data standards generally fall into two buckets: